Need help dealing with violent or distressing online content? Learn more

 Child safety and rights when using parental controls

 Trying to control your child’s online habits can be challenging.
-Even when you’re doing it with best intentions, to try to protect their wellbeing and development, communicating the need for online safety can be hard.
-So it’s tempting to dictate instead of guiding their choices.
-But parental controls are most effective when they're used to support and protect – not to control.
+It’s tempting to dictate instead of guiding their choices.
+But parental ‘controls’ are most effective when they're used as ‘supports’ for learning about online safety.

-It can be helpful to have a shared plan in place to review the use of parental controls as your child get older.
+It can be helpful to involve your child in deciding on parental controls and safety settings wherever possible.
+At least discuss the parental controls you plan to use, and why – and ask them if they have any questions.
+It may be a good idea to have a shared plan in place to review the use of parental controls as your child gets older.
 You may want to use a family tech agreement to help you get started.

-It’s also important to understand that parental controls can sometimes be misused.
+It’s also important to understand that the use of parental controls can sometimes go too far.
 This may damage your relationship with your child and unintentionally undermine their ability to manage their own online safety.
 Read more about Misuse of parental controls.

 Wi-fi allows some devices to connect to the internet wirelessly using another device called a router.
 Some wi-fi routers come with software that allows you to set up parental controls across your whole family wi-fi network.
 The advantage of this is that the rules you make are applied on all your connected devices – laptops, tablets, smartphones, even game consoles and smart TVs.
 However, you don't always get the same level of control and monitoring that you get from software installed on each device.